phoebewong/smalldatabigfindings/content/about/_index.md

   </span>
 </h1>

-I'm a data scientist with a research background and interest in Social Psychology and Marketing.
+I'm Phoebe Wong, a data scientist with a research background and interest in Social Psychology and Marketing.
+Unlike many other data scientists, I came from a Social Science background (Psychology) and am interested in the intersection of the two fields, which includes the field of Data Science, Human-Computer Interaction, Consumer Psychology and Decision-making.

-I current study Data Science at Institute of Applied Computational Science (IACS) at Harvard University.
-Prior to joining Harvard, I worked at Legendary Entertainment Applied Analytics where I worked in marketing research.
-Before joining Legendary, I graduated from UC Berkeley studying Psychology.
-My senior thesis focuses on studying the phenomenon of loss aversion in a lottery decision making scenario.
+I am currently a master student in Data Science at Harvard University.
+Prior to joining Harvard, I worked at Legendary Entertainment/WarnerMedia Applied Analytics where my work focused on consumer psychology and marketing strategy recommendation.
+Before joining Legendary, I graduated from UC Berkeley in Psychology.
+My senior thesis focuses on studying the phenomenon of loss aversion in the context of lottery decision making.

 [My resume](/pdf/Resume_PhoebeWong_website.pdf)